-Learn more about the desert-dwelling activists, entrepreneurs, and big thinkers who have shared their stories at Uplift.
+Learn more about the desert-dwelling activists, community leaders, and big thinkers who will share their stories at Uplift.

 Klee Benally (Diné) is an Indigenous Anarchist, filmmaker, musician, writer, and artist from Flagstaff, AZ.
 Originally from Black Mesa, Klee has worked most of his life at the front lines in struggles to protect Indigenous sacred lands such as the San Francisco Peaks.
 He has also helped establish organizations such as Táala Hooghan Infoshop, Indigenous Action Media, Save the Peaks Coalition, Outta Your Backpack Media, Haul No!, and is currently the national coordinator for Clean Up The Mines!, an effort to address toxic contamination caused by thousands of abandoned uranium mines throughout the US.

 Dr. PennElys Droz (Anishinaabe) is the mother of five and the director of Sustainable Nations, a Native led and staffed sustainable community development organization.
 She has worked in the Indigenous environmental field since she was 18 years old, with the vision of the re-development of thriving ecologically, culturally and economically sustainable Native Nations.
 She is also a writer and author of works on Indigenous engineering methodologies for resilient, culturally powerful nation-building.